langchain-ai/langgraph-example/README.md

 # `langgraph-api` Example

 This is an example of how to use `langgraph-api` to stand up a REST API for your custom LangGraph StateGraph.
 This API can be used to interact with your StateGraph from any programming language that can make HTTP requests.

+[LangGraph](https://github.com/langchain-ai/langgraph) is a library for building stateful, multi-actor applications with LLMs.
+The main use cases for LangGraph are conversational agents, and long-running, multi-step LLM applications or any LLM application that would benefit from built-in support for persistent checkpoints, cycles and human-in-the-loop interactions (ie. LLM and human collaboration).

+`langgraph-api` shortens the time-to-market for developers using LangGraph, with a one-liner command to start a production-ready HTTP microservice for your LangGraph applications, with built-in persistence.
+This lets you focus on the logic of your LangGraph graph, and leave the scaling and API design to us.
+The API is inspired by the OpenAI assistants API, and is designed to fit in alongside your existing services.

+## API Features

 It has the following features:

 - saved assistants, tracking config for your graphs
 - saved threads, tracking state/conversation history